R0N7w7/ShortTree/README.md

 2. The database is created automatically on startup (`EnsureCreated`).
 3. Use Postman or curl to test the endpoints.

-## Notes and limitations

-- Authentication/authorization is not implemented.
-- `EnsureCreated` is used instead of migrations for simplicity.
-- In-memory cache is per instance; multi-instance deployments should use a distributed cache or Redis.
-- Click logging is best-effort; failures are logged but do not block redirects.

-## Roadmap ideas

-- Replace `EnsureCreated` with EF Core migrations.
-- Add authentication and API keys.
-- Add per-link analytics (daily/hourly aggregation).
-- Introduce Redis for distributed cache and counters.
-- Add rate limiting and abuse detection.

 ## License

 MIT